nanthagabriel/learning-projects/README.md

 Welcome to my learning journey.
 In this repository, you'll find the personal projects, coding challenges and exercises i'm working on as I build my skills in Python, machine learning and algorithms.

-I’m documenting my journey as I develop hands-on projects, tackle coding challenges on LeetCode and Exercism as i dive deeper into topics like data analysis, machine learning and AI.
+I’m documenting my journey as i develop hands-on projects.
+Tackle coding challenges on LeetCode and Exercism as i dive deeper into topics like data analysis, machine learning and AI.

 ---